Breakfast Casserole with Spinach and Goat Cheese (Video)

 Breakfast Casserole with Spinach and Goat Cheese will be a hit with everyone who likes creamy melted goat cheese, and this is so delicious!
+And a spinach-loaded breakfast casserole is a great way to eat your greens!

 PIN Breakfast Casserole with Spinach and Goat Cheese!

 Today I’m excited to be updating the photos for this Breakfast Casserole with Spinach and Goat Cheese.
-I first made this nearly ten years ago, and if you’re a goat cheese fan like I am, trust me when I say the creamy melted goat cheese makes this so, so delicious, and the addition of cottage cheese bumps up the protein!
+I first made this years ago, and if you’re a goat cheese fan like I am, trust me when I say the creamy melted goat cheese makes this so, so delicious, and the addition of cottage cheese bumps up the protein!

-When I updated the recipe with Kara to get the greatly-improved photos, we did end up switching it up a bit to see if we could make the recipe more user-friendly.
+When I updated the recipe with Kara to get the greatly-improved photos, we did end up making the recipe more user-friendly.
 The original recipe had leeks, which we replaced with sliced green onions.
 We also made this into a Weekend Food Prep suitable breakfast casserole that makes 8 servings (and I’ve been enjoying the leftovers for a few days!)

 You can still see the printer-friendly version of the original recipe if you’d like to compare or were a fan of the original recipe!

-I hope people will enjoy this new-and-improved breakfast casserole with spinach, and it’s super low in carbs for those who care about that (check out the nutritional information).
+I hope people will enjoy trying this new-and-improved breakfast casserole with spinach, and it’s super low in carbs for those who care about that!

 Tips for Making Low-Carb Breakfast Casseroles: